HaxorHax22/vefsidan-thin/README.md

-# Vefsmiðjan - Faglegar Veflausnir
+# Vefstæðið - Faglegar Veflausnir

-A modern, professional website for Vefsmiðjan (The Web Workshop), an Icelandic web development company.
+A modern, professional website for Vefstæðið (The Web Workshop), an Icelandic web development company.

 ## About

-Vefsmiðjan specializes in creating fast and modern websites that strengthen your business image and attract new customers.
+Vefstæðið specializes in creating fast and modern websites that strengthen your business image and attract new customers.
 This website showcases our services and pricing packages.

 ## Features